panzertm/uschikasse/Readme.md

 	> set FLASK_APP=vingkasse
 	> flask initdb

-From now on it is sufficient to start fsikasse with:
+From now on it is sufficient to start vingkasse with:

     $ FLASK_APP=vingkasse flask run
 	> flask run